• Stone Center

 Fireplaces & Firepits

-MSV is also commonly used on fireplaces and firepits.
-It can help to create a more realistic look, and it's also fire-resistant, which is always a bonus.
+Contrary to common misconceptions, MSV isn't limited to outdoor applications and excels in interior settings too.
+MSV is commonly used on fireplace surrounds and firepits.
+It can help to create a more realistic look, and it's also fire-resistant, which is always a bonus for these high-heat applications.

 Grilling Pavilions & Outdoor Kitchens

 MSV is also a great choice for grilling pavilions and outdoor kitchens.
-It's durable, which means it can withstand the heat of grilling, and it's also easy to clean.
+It's durable, which means it can withstand the heat of grilling, and it's also easy to clean, making maintenance simple in these high-use areas.

-While similar in a lot of ways, there are also some key differences between natural stone and MSV.
+While similar in a lot of ways, some key differences between natural stone and MSV can influence your project decision.
+Understanding these distinctions helps you make the best choice for your needs and budget.

 There are two main types of MSV: mortared and dry stack.

-• Mortared MSV is the more traditional type.
+• Traditional mortared installation: Mortared MSV is the more traditional type.
 It's installed by spreading mortar on the surface and then pressing the stones into place.

-• Dry stack MSV is newer and doesn't require mortar.
+• Modern dry stack method: Dry stack MSV is newer and doesn't require mortar.
 Instead, the stones are simply stacked on top of each other.

-• Mortared MSV is more durable and has a more polished look.
-Dry stack MSV is easier to install and is better suited for DIY projects.
+• Durability vs. installation: Mortared MSV is more durable and has a more polished look.
+Dry stack MSV is easier to install and is better suited for DIY projects, though it may not be suitable for all applications or climate conditions.

 Manufactured Stone Veneers Maintenance